ReproNim/reproschema-ui/README.md

 ## List of supported input types

-The `inputType` is checked by `src/components/InputSelector/InputSelector.vue` which then calls the appropriate scrip from those listed in the folder `src/components/Inputs/`.
+The `inputType` is checked by `src/components/InputSelector/InputSelector.vue` which then calls the appropriate component.

+Most of them are in the folder `src/components/Inputs/`

+One exception is :
+-   sign: `src/components/StudySign.StudySign.vue`

 ### Text inputs